-Placenta previa facts
+Placenta previa definition and facts

 - Placenta previa is the attachment of the placenta to the wall of the uterus in a location that completely or partially covers the uterine outlet (opening of the cervix).

 - Bleeding after the 20th week of gestation is the main symptom of placenta previa.